drevops/vortex/.drevops/docs/content/workflows/variables.md

 Database can be sourced from one of the following locations:

-- `url` - directly from URL as a file using CURL.
+- `curl` - directly from URL as a file using CURL.
 - `ftp` - directly from FTP as a file using CURL.
 - `acquia` - from the latest Acquia backup via Cloud API as a file.
 - `lagoon` - from Lagoon main environment as a file.